 - Control bedroom humidity

-- Reduce sweating with a breathable mattress, sheets, duvet, comforter, pillow, and loose pajamas
+- Reduce sweating the best mattress, sheets, duvet, comforter, pillow, pajamas for temperature regulation

 - Take a warm bath an hour or two before bedtime to encourage a natural cool-down effect